 For showtimes, click here.

 20th Century Fox was so sure that Valley of the Dolls would be a hit that they purchased the rights before it was even published in February 1966.
-While the novel and the movie received negative criticism for its content, it was indeed a success, becoming one of the bestselling novels of all time and a top grossing film of 1967, earning $23 million.
+While the novel and the movie received negative criticism for their content, they were a success, becoming one of the bestselling novels of all time and a top grossing film of 1967, earning $23 million.
 Go behind the scenes of the camp classic below!

 1. Lawson was a based on a big Broadway star.